Arrests and Your Rights in Criminal Proceedings

 - You are a runaway or a minor who is abused, abandoned, or in immediate danger.

-If the police officer suspects you of committing a crime, a police officer may write up a complaint and bring it to a judge.
+If the police officer suspects you of committing a crime, but does not arrest you on the spot, he or she may write up a complaint and bring it to a judge.
 The judge will decide if there is probable cause to believe that the crime has been committed and that you are the one who committed it.
 The judge will issue either a summons or an arrest warrant.
 If the court issues a summons, law enforcement officers will not take you into custody, but you must appear in court on the date and at the time the summons says.
 If you don’t, the court will issue an arrest warrant for you.

 If the court issues an arrest warrant, police officers will attempt to find you, take you into custody, and book you into jail.
 It is important not to try to run or resist the officers when they arrest you.
 If you do, you could be charged with additional crimes like resisting arrest or assaulting a police officer.